Warning: Avoid these foods containing gluten if you have celiac

 So how can you avoid foods containing gluten?

 If you have celiac disease you have no option but to totally avoid anything that contains gluten.
 Not doing so will make you very ill!

 But you probably won't want to live the rest of your life without bread and other baked goods so we need to look at alternative ingredients that you can use to replace the wheat, rye or barley in your diet.

 The gluten free grains section of the site is a good place to start.
 You may discover some tasty options that you have never heard of or at least never tried.

 And did you know that flour can be made from more than just grains?
 Seeds, beans and even vegetables can be transformed into gluten free flour that you use for for baking or thickening your food.
-You may need to use different quantities than you would if using wheat, so do check out my flour substitutes guide also.
+You may need to use different quantities than you would if using wheat.

 Don't forget that the list of gluten free foods is extensive and giving up gluten does not mean giving up on enjoying eating!